413x5/mx-wcc24-rs/game-interface-contract/README.md

 # Game Interface Contract

 A MultiversX smart contract that serves as a unified interface for interacting with the other game contracts.
-It manages user resource token deposits (WOOD, FOOD, STONE, GOLD, ORE) and provides simplified access to character and resource operations.
+It manages user resource token deposits (WOOD, FOOD, STONE, GOLD, ORE) and provides simplified access to resource, character operations and upgrades, and game battles between upgraded soldiers.
 The purpose of this contract is to provide a single interface to interact with all the game contracts.

 It handles [MultiESDTPayment](https://docs.multiversx.com/developers/transactions/tx-payment/#multi-esdt-payment) token transfers and tokens transfered back (BackTransfers) from the game contracts.